✍️RULONA (March 28, 2026): $25K Bond · 7-Digit Stamp ID · Journal PII Restrictions · 3-Hr Course · $42 Fee

 What is the new 7-digit commission ID requirement on PA notary stamps?

 Under RULONA (effective March 28, 2026), Pennsylvania notary stamps must now include the 7-digit commission identification number in addition to existing required elements.
 This is a change from prior practice — if your stamp was made before RULONA and does not include the commission ID, you should replace it.
-Verify full current stamp specifications at notaries.pa.gov.
+Verify full current stamp specifications at www.pa.gov/agencies/dos/programs/notaries-and-commissions/notaries.html.

 Does Pennsylvania support Remote Online Notarization (RON)?